nene-hana/data-analysis-projects/AutoML-Pipeline-Generator/asset/note.md

-### All project-related images, including UI screenshots, graphs, and demo visuals, are stored in the `images/` folder.
+### All project-related images, including UI screenshots and demo visuals, are stored in the `asset/` folder.